Matt Kuchar: 2019

 On January 13, 2019, Kuchar won the Sony Open in Hawaii, his second win in three starts.
 On March 31, 2019, Kuchar reached the championship round of the WGC-Dell Technologies Match Play for the second time in his career, having previously done so in 2013 when he went on to win the title.
 He lost to Kevin Kisner, 3 & 2, in the final.
 In December 2019, Kuchar played on the U.S. team at the 2019 Presidents Cup at Royal Melbourne Golf Club in Australia.
 The U.S. team won 16–14.
 Kuchar went 0–1–3, but battled back from 3 down against Louis Oosthuizen to halve the match in Sunday singles.
 Kuchar made the Cup-clinching putt on 17.

 2020

 On January 19, 2020, Kuchar won the Singapore Open on the Japan Golf Tour.
 The tournament was co-sanctioned by the Asian Tour.

+2025

+After retaining full PGA Tour status for eighteen years, Kuchar ended the 2025 season 118th in the FedEx Cup standings, which earns him conditional status for 2026.
+Kuchar also had the option of using one of two career earnings exemptions (top 25 and top 50 in all-time earnings), which he opted not to use for the year.
+He said that the earnings exemption would likely get him three or four more starts and none of the signature events.

 Personal life

 Kuchar is married to Sybi Parker, who was a tennis player at Georgia Tech, and they live on St. Simons Island in Georgia.
 Their two sons are Cameron Cole and Carson Wright.
 Kuchar is a Christian.